RTXI/rtxi.github.io/_posts/docs/tutorials/2015-04-10-making-new-rtxi-modules.md

 Outlined here is the development process for making new RTXI modules.
 For simplicity, we provide a template module, called Plugin Template, for users to customize without needing to writing everything from scratch.
 Plugin Template defines a basic GUI with customizable widgets and is found [on our GitHub repository](https://github.com/rtxi/plugin-template).

-###The general process of modifying RTXI plugins is as follows:
+###To fork RTXI modules:

 ####1.
-Clone the repository from our GitHub page.
+Clone the repository from GitHub.
 From our site, go to the [Plugin-Template repository](https://github.com/rtxi/plugin-template).
 Download the source files:

 Now, clone the repository.
 Developers for new modules are expected to base it on MyPluginGUI.
 Type:

 {% highlight bash %}
 $ git clone https://github.com/rtxi/plugin-template.git custom_module
 {% endhighlight %}